low emissions zone sign

 Smart Nation Gov of Singapore Representatives and Seidor Opentrends

-• Real-time alerts on air pollution levels with the integration of the SCCA system (Air Pollution Control System)
+• Real-time air quality monitoring: Integration with the SCCA system (Air Pollution Control System) provides up-to-date pollution levels

 • Architected on business logic, separating front-end and back-end layers